Musée Départemental Breton

 The ground-floor halls are home to some fairly morbid 16th- to 20th-century European paintings, but things lighten up on the upper...

-Crêpes and galettes made from organic flours and regional ingredients like algues d'Ouessant (seaweed), Roscoff onions and homemade...
+Crêpes and galettes made from organic flours and regional ingredients such as algues d'Ouessant (seaweed), Roscoff onions and homemade...